tahoelimited/laravel-doctrine/README.md

 A **forked implementation of [laravel-doctrine](https://github.com/mitchellvanw/laravel-doctrine)** that melts with Laravel 5.

+# This repository is deprecated and no longer maintained.
+Please use [laravel-doctrine/orm](https://github.com/laravel-doctrine/orm) instead!

 ## Documentation

 As this is a **forked version** [the documentation](https://github.com/mitchellvanw/laravel-doctrine) still applies to most of the package.
 Please read [the original documentation](https://github.com/mitchellvanw/laravel-doctrine/wiki) and [README](https://github.com/mitchellvanw/laravel-doctrine) before using this fork.